reposense/RepoSense/docs/PublishingGuide.md

 ## Using Travis to automate publishing of your report to GitHub Pages

-[GitHub Pages](https://pages.github.com/) enables you to publish your report online for free.
+[Travis-CI](https://travis-ci.org/) enables you to automate RepoSense report generation and publish the report online to [GitHub Pages](https://pages.github.com/) for free.

 1. Fork publish-RepoSense repository using this [link](https://github.com/RepoSense/publish-RepoSense/fork)
 1. Follow this [guide](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) to generate a `Personal access token` on GitHub for report publishing <br/>